 Kevin Magnussen in profile

-And from that Magnussen's McLaren career would never recover.
-Although he filled in for Alonso at the final test and the Australia season-opener following the Spaniard's Barcelona accident, he was on the racing sidelines all year before being informed - via email on his 23rd birthday! - his contract was not being renewed.
+Although he filled in for Alonso at the final winter test and the Australia season-opener after the Spaniard was involved in a mysterious testing accident at Barcelona, Magnussen was on the racing sidelines all year before being informed - via email on his 23rd birthday! - his contract was not being renewed.